DieSchoeneWolke/dieschoenewolke/README.md

-### Hi there 👋, my name is Jan
+### Hi there 👋, my name is Jan.
-#### I am a former car mechanic and currently a student at the Digital Carreer Institute in Germany
+#### I am a former car mechanic and currently a student at the Digital Carreer Institute in Germany.
 I've always been interested in technology and computer have always been a fun hobby of mine.